The FIFDH is supported by a committee of patrons composed of seven international personalities committed to the defense and promotion of human rights.

 Brazilian diplomat, Sérgio Vieira de Mello was appointed United Nations High Commissioner for Human Rights in 2002.
 Sérgio Vieira de Mello was tragically killed by a suicide attack in August 2003 in Baghdad.
 Previously, in March 2003, he was the first patron of the FIFDH and stated: "I am delighted with this initiative to create the first Human Rights Film Festival in Geneva, just as I encourage every effort to promote respect for human rights in all circumstances and in all societies.
 May this Festival bring this message to Geneva, one of the cradles of human rights, and beyond."

-- Mme et M. Jasmine et Arthur Caye
+- Ms and Mr Jasmine and Arthur Caye

-- Mme et M. Atalanti et Michael Moquette
+- Ms and Mr Atalanti and Michael Moquette

-Marietta Budiner, Jasmine Caye, Lillian Chavan, Xenya Cherny Scanlon, Andrew Cohen, Patrick Fuchs, Marie-Thérèse Julita, Alia Chaker Mangeat, Atalanti Moquette, Elisabeth Pfund, Carmen Queisser de Stockalper, Della Tamari, Roberta Ventura
+Marietta Budiner, Jasmine Caye, Lillian Chavan, Xenya Cherny Scanlon, Andrew Cohen, Patrick Fuchs, Marie-Thérèse Julita, Alia Chaker Mangeat, Atalanti Moquette, Elisabeth Pfund, Christian Pirker, Carmen Queisser de Stockalper, Della Tamari, Roberta Ventura